MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-01-html-css-js-intro-session3.md

 <p class="ul">Event Listeners:</p>

-In JavaScript event listeners give us the means to trap for particular events and react to them.
+In JavaScript we can watch for particular events and react to them.

 - to watch out ("listen") for particular UI event (e.g. click) on particular element (e.g. button)
-- to execute some code (e.g. handler function) when that event occurs
+- to execute some code (e.g. handler function) whenever that event occurs

 {% highlight javascript %}
 var btn = document.getElementById('myButton');